AltGr/opam-wiki/Creation-of-OPAM packages.md

 ```

 This has the semantic: *install the file of path
-`_build/test/xmltrip.native` relatively to the root of the source
+`_build/test/xmltrip.native` relative to the root of the source
 package into the directory returned by the command `opam config -var
 bin` under the name `xmltrip`*.
 You can install additional libraries
 and toplevels the same way.
 For comprehensive information about this
-facility refer to the OPAM specification document.
+facility refer to the OPAM [specification](https://github.com/OCamlPro/opam/blob/master/doc/specs/roadmap.pdf).

 ## Compiler version constraints

 Some packages require a specific OCaml version to work and thus can
 only be installed under specific compiler versions.
 To specify such a
-constraint in a package, you can add a field `ocaml-version: [ <
+constraint, you can add a field `ocaml-version: [ <
 "4.00.0" ]` to the `opam` file.
 This particular constraint implies
 that the package cannot be built or installed under OCaml 4.00.0 or
 later.